QubesOS/qubes-core-vchan-socket/README.md

 thread responsible for connection management and socket I/O. Data is exchanged using a pair of ring buffers.

+## `libvchan-socket-simple`

+`libvchan-socket-simple` is a simpler implementation that does not use a separate thread.
+It should be less error-prone, and make debugging (e.g. with `strace`) easier, but it has limitations that mean programs will need to be
+adapted:

+* `libvchan_buffer_space()` doesn't tell you how much data you can write, it just returns 1 if you can write anything at all.
+That means you have to do the buffering yourself.

+* Sending will always block if you are disconnected.

+* `libvchan_wait` currently waits only for reads to unblock, now writes.
+Similarly, read events on `libvchan_fd_for_select()` will not tell you anything about writes.

 ## Tests

 See `tests/` and `run-tests` script.
 The tests are written in Python and use